LKgroup68/infinykernel/README.md

 inspired by shellos bot
 this is python kernel who LKOS is based you must have linux to create your distribution
+# NOT USE INFINY UI FOR THE MOMENT

 # CREATE YOUR OWN DITRIBUTION
 1. download neccesary files